 Nuclear Medicine is a branch of medicine where in small amounts of radioactive isotopes (radionuclides) are used for diagnosis and treatment of disease for various disease states.
 Unfortunately, it is under developed and underutilized in India.

 The studies are safe, easy to perform, non-invasive and impart minimal radiation.
 Nuclear medicine also has therapeutic aspect.
-Therapeutic application mainly involves administration of beta emitting radionuclides which, when localised to the respective target areas, destroys the disease process from within.
+Therapeutic application mainly involves administration of alpha and beta emitting radionuclides which, when localised to the respective target areas, destroys the disease process from within.
 It is safe as there is minimal damage to the other organs of the body as compared to conventional radiotherapy or chemotherapy.
 New developments such as ‘labeled micro spheres’ therapy for cancer lesions in liver and radio-labeled targeted antibody therapies hold exciting future!

 POSITRON EMISSION TOMOGRAPHY (PET)